Async Hooks

 async function getUsers({ query }) {// Call an API endpoint with the specified `query` parameters}const { result, isLoading, error } = useAsyncListing({trigger: 'SHALLOW',execute: getUsers,query: { keywords },});

-but supports a few additional options and expects the function
+This works similar to useAsync but supports a few additional options and expects the function

-.
-In the example above the function getUsers
+to return an Array.
+In the example above the function getUsers will be called and passed

-object (eg. so it can return results filtered by the supplied keywords).
+the query object (eg. so it can return results filtered by the supplied keywords).

 If the response is paginated a Paginator instance can be provided to handle the pagination state.
 A Paginator abstracts away how the pagination is stored, how it's updated from a response and how the state is changed (eg. going to the next page).